 Physical Decontamination (45 Minutes)

 Now you can move onto the physical decontamination step, otherwise known as claying, using either a mitt or clay bar.
-This helps remove the rest of the contaminants on your paint such as bird mess, tree sap, tar and other invisible contaminants that make your paint feel rough to the touch.
+This helps remove the rest of the contaminants that make your paint feel rough to the touch.

 I use Bilt-Hamber’s soft clay because it’s pretty gentle.
-Clay is an abrasive, so when used improperly, can swirl and scratch your car.
+However, it’s important to note that clay is an abrasive, so is likely to cause some minor swirls and scratches your car.

 Make sure you don’t drop it on the floor either.
 If you do, then throw it away and grab a new piece.